 For example, every Philips Hue bulb, switch, sensor and dimmer connects to the Hue Bridge with Zigbee; this way, every component can be controlled at once, and if any fail then the others continue to work as normal.
 The Bridge then connects to the same router as your smartphone, so you can control the lights from an app.

-Because the Zigbee standard is used by several different manufacturers, their products can talk to each other — for example, Ikea's Tradfri smart lights can be installed as part of a Philips Hue system, because they also use Zigbee to communicate.
+Because the Zigbee standard is used by many different manufacturers, their products can talk to each other — for example, Ikea's Tradfri smart lights can be installed as part of a Philips Hue system, because they also use Zigbee to communicate.
 Think of it as all Zigbee devices communicating using the same language.

 The Zigbee standard has a broadcast range of approximately 75 to 100 meters indoors, or 300 meters without obstructions.
 But, because of how a mesh network operates, an instruction (to switch on a specific light, for example) can be sent over far greater distances as it passes from the hub or bridge, to the nearest device (like a light bulb), and is then passed to the next, and the next, and so on, until it reaches the device you want to control.